 Like many Church of England parishes, St Peter's has a 'Friends' group which raises funds to help with the upkeep of the church fabric.
-Friends of St Peter's Church, Boughton Monchelsea was established in the mid-1990s and is modelled along the lines of most Anglican Church Friends charities.
+Friends of St Peter's Church, Boughton Monchelsea (FoSP) was established in the mid-1990s and is modelled along the lines of most Anglican Church Friends charities.

 The Friends raise money through quizzes, music festivals, choral events, auctions, talks, flower festivals and open days.
 They have funded over £50,000 of work in the last 30 years, repairing ragstone walls, stained glass windows, the church bells, the lychgate and more.
-They have an active committee which organises four or five annual events and currently has 80+ members who give regularly as supporters.
+They have an active committee, made up mainly of members of the church congregation, and 80+ members who give regularly as supporters.